John Sargent (Loyalist)

-John Sargent (24 December 1750 – 24 January 1824) was an American Loyalist during American Revolution who was exiled to Canada where he became a politician.
+John Sargent (24 December 1750 – 24 January 1824) was an American Loyalist during the American Revolution.
+He was exiled to Canada where he subsequently became a politician.

 Early life

 Sargent was born in Salem, Massachusetts on 24 December 1750.
 He was the second son of Colonel Epes Sargent, by his second wife, the widow Catharine Browne.
 He was a younger brother to Paul Dudley Sargent, a distinguished Revolutionary War soldier, and the younger half-brother to Winthrop Sargent (1727–1793) and Daniel Sargent Sr. (1730–1806), a prominent merchant.

 His maternal grandparents were Ann Dudley, daughter of Joseph Dudley, and John Winthrop (1681–1747), son of Wait Winthrop, grandson of John Winthrop the Younger and great-grandson of John Winthrop, Governor of the Massachusetts Bay Colony.
 Sargent's paternal ancestor, William, came to America from Gloucester, England, before 1678.
 Among his first cousins was Dudley Saltonstall, a notorious Revolutionary War naval commander.
 Through his brother Winthrop, he was uncle to Winthrop Sargent (1753–1820), a major in the Continental Army who was appointed the first Governor of the Mississippi Territory by president John Adams, and Judith Sargent Murray, an early American advocate for women's rights, essayist, playwright, poet, and letter writer.
 Through his brother Daniel, he was an uncle to Lucius Manlius Sargent, the author, antiquarian, and temperance advocate, Henry Sargent, the artist who was the father of Henry Winthrop Sargent, the prominent horticulturist, and merchant prince Daniel Sargent of Boston.